pukpukpuk/WaystoneMason/README.md

 **This component is required for the others to work.**

 ### WMNavMeshObstaclesScanner
-Scans for suitable `WMDynamicObstacle`s based on specified conditions
-and calls their `Affect()` method for the target `WMNavMeshHolder`.
+Based on the specified conditions, it searches for suitable `WMDynamicObstacle` instances and calls their `Affect(NavMesh)` method for the given `WMNavMeshHolder`.

+For obstacles that have changed state (e.g. moved or had their contour shape modified) since their last update, two contours formally exist:
+- the previous contour — the one that existed at the time of the last `Affect()` call;
+- and the current contour — the one matching the obstacle’s current shape or position.

+If only the previous contour falls within the scan radius, the scanner assumes the obstacle has either disappeared or moved,
+and removes it from the navmesh.

+If the current contour is within range, the scanner adds it to the navmesh and also removes the outdated one.

 ## Manual Control

-If the built-in components are not enough and you need finer control over navmesh content,
+If the built-in components are not enough, and you need finer control over navmesh content,
 drop down to the core library level.

 To create a navmesh, you only need to specify the agent collider radius.